wilsonrljr/sysidentpy/docs/book/2-NARMAX-Model-Representation.md

 ## Basis Function

 In System Identification, understanding the concept of basis functions is crucial for effectively modeling complex systems.
 Basis functions are predefined mathematical functions used to transform the input data into a new space, where the relationships within the data can be more easily modeled.
-By expressing the original data in terms of these basis functions, we can build nonlinear models in respect to it's structure while keeping it linear in the parameters, allowing the usage of straightforward parameter estimation methods.
+By expressing the original data in terms of these basis functions, we can build nonlinear models in respect to its structure while keeping it linear in the parameters, allowing the usage of straightforward parameter estimation methods.

 Basis functions commonly used in system identification: